astropy/astroquery/docs/vizier/vizier.rst

-If you know the name of the catalog you wish to retrieve, e.g. from doing a `~astroquery.vizier.Vizier.find_catalogs` search as above, you can then grab the complete contents of those catalogs:
+If you know the name of the catalog you wish to retrieve, e.g. from doing a :meth:`~astroquery.vizier.VizierClass.find_catalogs` search as above, you can then grab the complete contents of those catalogs:

 .. code-block:: python